primer/view_components/docs/content/components/label.md

 <!-- Warning: AUTO-GENERATED file, do not edit.
 Add code comments to your Ruby instead <3 -->

-Use labels to add contextual metadata to a design.
+Use `Label` to add contextual metadata to a design.

 ## Examples